 Signs Of Chemical Change

-There are various physical phenomenon that can indicate an occurrence of a chemical change.
+There are various physical phenomena that can indicate an occurrence of a chemical change.
 Indications of a chemical change include:

 - Light Emission – Certain chemical reactions produce light as a result of the reaction.

 - Bubbles – When a chemical change occurs in a liquid solution, it very often produces gas bubbles, which can be seen in the liquid.

 - Change Of Color – A substance changing in color is an excellent indication that some form of chemical change has happened.
 Color changes are particularly noticeable in transition metals.
 An example of how a change in color indicates a chemical change is copper, which turns from a bronze color to a greenish color when it oxidizes.

 - Odor Change – Chemical reactions can release molecules with certain scents, this is especially true of volatile chemicals.

 - Change Of Temperature – Chemical reactions necessitate a shift in the energy of an object, and this energy change is frequently detectable as a change in temperature.

 - Formation Of Precipitate – Precipitate refers to solid particles that congregate together in a solution.
 Certain chemical reactions create these solid particles.